AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-organization-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Organization](http://hl7.org/fhir/R4/organization.html) that are supported.

-This profile is designed to set a core PractitionerRole standard for:
+This profile is designed to set a core Organization standard for:
 * TBD

 This profile is used by the following APIs: